 \subsection{Strongly Lensed Little Red Dots}

-In addition to the sample described above, we include two strongly lensed, multiply-imaged LRDs: A383-LRD and A68-LRD.
-A383-LRD is a striking pair of a red dot and a blue dot, embedded in a low surface brightness structure.
+In addition to the literature sample described above, we include two newly discovered strongly lensed, multiply imaged LRDs: A383-LRD1 and A68-LRD1.
+A383-LRD1 is a striking pair of a red dot and a blue dot, embedded in a low surface brightness structure.
 It is described in \citet{Baggen2025}, \citet{Golubchik2025}, and \citet{Knudsen2025}.
-We focus on image A383–LRD2, which lies in a cleaner background, less impacted by intracluster light, and enables detailed structural measurements \citep{Baggen2025}, while adopting magnification estimates from \citet{Knudsen2025} based on updated lensing models.
+We focus on image A383–LRD1B, which lies in a cleaner background, less impacted by intracluster light, and enables detailed structural measurements \citep{Baggen2025}, while adopting magnification estimates from \citet{Golubchik2025} based on updated lensing models.

-Motivated by the wealth of morphological information that is seen in A383-LRD on scales that are typically unresolved, we searched for additional examples of strongly-lensed LRDs.
-As part of this search we identify a new strongly lensed LRD, triply imaged behind the galaxy cluster Abell~68, similarly observed as part of the VENUS collaboration (Program ID: GO 6882; PI: S. Fujimoto).
-It is shown in the bottom panels of Fig.\ \ref{fig:RGB_selection}. and a larger image of the galaxy cluster with the three images is shown in the Appendix (Fig.~\ref{fig:abell_68_cutouts}).
-The system has a secure spectroscopic redshift from the Ly-$\alpha$ line (with a luminosity of $\sim3\times10^{42}$ erg/s) of $z=5.421$ \citep{Richard2007} and reported magnifications for the images of $\mu_1=12.5\pm 0.9$, $\mu_2=14.3\pm 0.9$, and $\mu_3=11.9\pm 1.1$.
-It has a similar morphology as A383-LRD: a close pair of compact objects, one red, one blue.
+Motivated by the wealth of morphological information that is seen in A383-LRD1 on scales that are typically unresolved, we searched for additional examples of strongly lensed LRDs.
+As part of this search we identify a new strongly lensed LRD, triply imaged behind the galaxy cluster A68, similarly observed as part of the VENUS collaboration (Program ID: GO 6882; PI: S. Fujimoto).
+It is shown in the bottom panels of Fig.\ \ref{fig:RGB_selection}. and a larger image of the galaxy cluster with the three images is shown in Appendix~\ref{app:a68_triple} (Fig.~\ref{fig:abell_68_cutouts}).
+The system has a secure spectroscopic redshift from the Ly$\alpha$ line (with a luminosity of $\sim3\times10^{42}$ erg/s) of $z=5.421$ \citep{Richard2007} and reported magnifications for the images of $\mu_1=12.5\pm 0.9$, $\mu_2=14.3\pm 0.9$, and $\mu_3=11.9\pm 1.1$.
+It has a similar morphology as A383-LRD1: a close pair of compact objects, one red, one blue.